Winter vegetables: grow in September – harvest in winter

 Winter vegetables do not require any additional fertilization – quite the opposite, you would actually weaken the plants.
 Because as the days get shorter, the plants consume less and less nutrients and would be more susceptible to fungal diseases and other germs due to the excessive fertilization.

 Isolate head forming plants, e.g. head or iceberg lettuce.
 However, many winter vegetables grow as plucking salads or plucking vegetables.
-These include spinach, lamb’s lettuce, picking lettuce or Asian salads.
+These include spinach, lamb’s lettuce, picking lettuce or Asia salads.
 It is sufficient if you lighten out plants that are too close together.

 Use the plucked leaves of lettuce, radishes, etc. as fresh green for a salad or on sandwiches.